Maldives to hold fresh presidential poll, uncertainty lingers

 The United States, Britain, the European Union and India, have urged the Maldives to hold a credible and inclusive election.

-The Supreme Court annulled the election amid allegations of vote rigging, and the police canceled an October 19 poll after Nasheed’s rivals failed to sign a voter registry.
+The Supreme Court annulled the election amid allegations of vote rigging, and the police cancelled an Oct.
+19 poll after Nasheed’s rivals failed to sign a voter registry.

 Following a meeting with incumbent President Mohamed Waheed on Wednesday, Nasheed’s rivals dropped a threat to veto the election and agreed to sign the registry, removing a major obstacle to the vote.